Stanleynista/Stanleynista/README.md

 <h3 align="left"> Hi, I'm Stanley Leão Alves </h3>

-- São Paulo, BR.
 - Data and Economics research enthusiast
 - Passionate about how Data can change the world for better
 - Currently learning **ML**
 - Currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+I love to learn.

 ## Tech Skills